Bioinformaticslave/SNP-Variant-Annotation-Extraction/README.md

 * Automatic generation of summary statistics and plots.

 ## Author
-Edward Ying | Department of Life Sciences | Imperial College London Developed as an extension of a variant annotation practical to improve exploration and interpretation of SnpEff-annotated VCF files.
+Edward Ying | Imperial College London, Biology

+Developed as an extension of a variant annotation practical to improve exploration and interpretation of SnpEff-annotated VCF files.